StoneWolf18/enoch/docs/standard-guide.md

 There's a colored key above the title on each of the sheets.
 This should be used when applying dots so it's easier to tell at a glance how they got what.

+* <b>Base dots should remain black.</b> They're the dots you distribute though character creation (such as the 7/5/3 attribute dots).
 * <span style="color: orange;">Free</span> should only be used for the first dot in Drive and Computer.
-Base dots (the ones you distribute) should remain black.
 * <span style="color: #4a86e8">Freebies</span> mean any dots bought with freebies
 * <span style="color: red;">Experience</span> are any dots bought with experience
 * <span style ="color:#9900ff;">Earned</span> are any dots earned in character.
 Normally, this will only apply to backgrounds, as they can't be purchased with experience directly.